by Nebula Haze

 In the picture below, the grower could probably have switched to 12/12 earlier without hurting yields because the buds at the bottom are not adding much weight.
 Sativa plants like this can triple in height after the switch to the flowering stage, so it’s common to end up with a Sativa plant that’s far taller than expected!

-Height restrictions are much different for outdoor plants which mature under the powerful light of the sun.
+Height restrictions are much different for outdoor plants that mature under the powerful light of the sun.
 Outdoors, plants can keep getting taller and taller as long as they get enough direct sunlight a day and have enough root space.

-Root space is more important outside and with soil than indoors or with coco or hydro.
+Root space is more critical outside and with soil than indoors or with coco or hydro.
 Root space for outdoor plants is usually provided with big fabric pots (600+ gallon containers in some cases!) or with raised beds full of good soil.

 This plant got 12 feet tall in just one summer, with a 3+ foot cola at the top!
 It received 9+ hours of direct sunlight a day.
 Unlike an indoor grow light, the size of outdoor plants is limited by the root space and the number of hours of direct sunlight a day!